-War Agricultural Committees were formed in each county to try and help increase the amount of food being produced in their area, but these committees were reluctant to encourage the use of women.
+War Agricultural Committees were formed in each county to try and help increase the amount of food being produced in their area.
+However, these committees were reluctant to encourage the use of women.
 They thought that women would not be able to do the physically-demanding work.

-The Government’s Board of Agriculture tried to change men’s prejudices regarding women working on the land by organising practical demonstrations and competitions throughout the country, which showed that women could do a range of farm work competently.
+The Government’s Board of Agriculture tried to change men’s prejudices regarding women working on the land.
+They did this by organising practical demonstrations and competitions throughout the country, which showed that women could do a range of farm work competently.
 They also held a series of rallies, such as the one captured on film in 1917.

 These ‘land girls’, as they came to be known, took on milking, care of livestock and general work on farms and were paid 18 shillings a week.
 This increased to 20 shillings a week after they passed an efficiency test.